 In addition to cross-border travel services, the United States also exports travel services through the foreign affiliates of U.S. companies operating abroad.
-U.S. global exports of travel services through foreign affiliates totaled \$22.4 billion in 2013, an increase of 3 percent from \$21.7 billion in 2012.1139 Seven of the top 10 global hotel chains are based in the United States, and it is noteworthy that several are expanding their presence in the Caribbean region.1140 U.S. brands account for a sizable share of the hotel market in other Caribbean destinations, ranging from 5 percent in the Dominican Republic to 49 percent in Bermuda.1141 Average growth in revenue per room for Caribbean hotels is among the highest of any region at 8 percent annually.
-Many U.S. brands operating in the Caribbean are pursuing expansion opportunities, with both tourist arrivals and hotel profits rising in the region.1142 U.S. firms, however, currently have no commercial presence in Cuba's hotel sector.1143
+U.S. global exports of travel services through foreign affiliates totaled \$22.4 billion in 2013, an increase of 3 percent from \$21.7 billion in 2012.
+Seven of the top 10 global hotel chains are based in the United States, and it is noteworthy that several are expanding their presence in the Caribbean region.
+Seven of the hotel market in other Caribbean destinations, ranging from 5 percent in the Dominican Republic to 49 percent in Bermuda.
+Average growth in revenue per room for Caribbean hotels is among the highest of any region at 8 percent annually.
+Many U.S. brands operating in the Caribbean are pursuing expansion opportunities, with both tourist arrivals and hotel profits rising in the region.
+In the region.
+However, currently have no commercial presence in Cuba's hotel sector.

 U.S. restrictions have also prevented the large U.S.-owned cruise lines and airlines from pursuing opportunities for providing travel services to and from Cuba.
-Even though the three biggest cruise lines are all American-owned (either jointly or wholly) and constitute over 75 percent of global market share by revenue, no U.S. cruise lines offered Cuba as a port of call before regulations were eased on December 17, 2014.1144 Similarly passenger air transportation from the United States to Cuba has been provided exclusively by charter companies licensed by OFAC, mostly serving Americans traveling to and from the island.
-However, an air services agreement was signed in February 2016, providing for the reestablishment of scheduled air services between the two countries.1145 also subject to additional scrutiny by the Cuban government when traveling abroad, in part due to U.S. programs designed to encourage their migration.
+Even though the three biggest cruise lines are all American-owned (either jointly or wholly) and constitute over 75 percent of global market share by revenue, no U.S. cruise lines offered Cuba as a port of call before regulations were eased on December 17, 2014.
+Similarly passenger air transportation from the United States to Cuba has been provided exclusively by charter companies licensed by OFAC, mostly serving Americans traveling to and from the island.
+However, an air services agreement was signed in February 2016, providing for the reestablishment of scheduled air services between the two countries.
+1145 also subject to additional scrutiny by the Cuban government when traveling abroad, in part due to U.S. programs designed to encourage their migration.